 So as can be clearly seen, when it comes to God's Wisdom, and understanding His Ways, we are all like little children.
-The best thing that we can each do, is to forsake our silly pride, our stubbornness, and our preconceived ideas of what we think is right, and humbly take the Hand of our Heavenly Father, and allow Him to lead the way.
+The best thing that we can each do, is to forsake our silly pride, our stubbornness, and our preconceived ideas of what we think is right, and humbly take the hand of our Heavenly Father, and allow Him to lead the way.
 That is why in the Gospels, Jesus tells us that we must have the faith of a little child in order to enter the Kingdom of Heaven.
-The Lord said:
+The Lord said the following:

 ". . .
 Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven."

 Matthew 18:3, KJV

 ". . .
 Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God."